mesos/kibana/README.md

 ```
 -zk     -zookeeper       Mesos Zookeeper URL.
 (Required)
 -p      -port            The TCP port for the webservice.
 (Default: 9001)
+-v      -version         Version of Kibana docker image to use.
+(Default: latest)
 -mem	-requiredMem	 The amount of memory (in MB) to allocate to a single Kibana instance.
 (Default: 128)
 -cpu	-requiredCpu	 The amount of CPUs to allocate to a single Kibana instance.
 (Default: 0.1)
 -disk	-requiredDisk	 The amount of disk space (in MB) to allocate to a single Kibana instance.
 (Default: 25)